We are Obsessed with Baking

 We needed a name.
 One night at dinner we glanced onto the table to the container of sugar packets.
 We knew the sweet and simple answer was right in front of us so we named the bakery Sugar.
 Sugar perfectly expressed our passion for pastry and of course each other (wocka wocka).

-I spent the next year working as a web designer, studying baking chemistry and sampling and recombining recipes.
-Eventually, I developed four flavors of tarts and did a little market research to figure out who would buy our products and what they would pay for them.
+While working as a web designer, I spent the next year, studying baking chemistry and developing recipes.
+I did a little market research on the four flavors of tarts I made.
 That was fun.
-We drove to Olympia and got our business license, and Sugar started selling tarts wholesale in September 2003.
-The following year, we added shortbread, petit fours, and our soon to be famous cinnamon brioche to our lineup.
+We drove to Olympia and got our business license, and Sugar started selling tarts wholesale to coffee shops in Seattle in September 2003.
+The following year, we added shortbread, scones, and our delicious cinnamon brioche.
 We also started selling at local Farmer’s Markets, which we loved despite the extra work it took to set up our tent without getting into a spat!
 Finally, in 2007, we landed a retail space on First Hill, where our real adventure is said to begin.
 We love the community of hospitals, offices, and apartments in our neighborhood, where most of our customers stop by daily.
 I don’t think anybody can complain when they’re in the business of making people smile.

 But with all that said, I don’t think any of this could be possible without the help of our most important ingredient, our talented bakers and friendly baristas that work for us.
 We are so thankful that they put up with us as we learn how to run a business from scratch.
 We are so very grateful for their hard work and dedication.

 Medosweet Farms.
 We stick with Medosweet Farms because they have really great customer service and really great natural products.
 They stock cage free eggs which we like because we love chickens.
 They let us use one of their refrigerated trucks once when we were doing a large order for a charity.
 They’re simply good people.